The Day-to-Day as a Design Director

 Related Careers

-A Design Director who wanted to focus on visual effects and animation might consider a Digital Design or Motion Graphics Design role, depending on how much illustration work they wanted to maintain, knowing it would be a step down in pay.
-Transferring to a User Experience Designer would be only slightly less pay and would focus more on using design to provoke user emotions than on full projects.
-A larger salary decrease would be utilizing their skills to design visually appealing websites as a Web Designer.
+A Design Director who wanted to focus on visual effects and animation might consider a Digital Designer or Motion Graphics Designer role, depending on how much illustration work they wanted to maintain, knowing it would be a step down in pay.
+Transferring to a User Experience Designer would result in only slightly less pay and would focus more on using design to provoke user emotions than on full projects.
+A larger salary decrease would be using their skills to design visually appealing websites as a Web Designer.

 Salary Comparison to Design Director